 Evaluate the Money Culture

-Having become aware of the money culture, you are in a position to evaluate it.
-You will find that it has both good points and bad.
-For example:
+Having become aware of the money culture, we are in a position to evaluate it.
+We will find that it has both good points and bad.

 - Sometimes it is about the money.
-We all need a certain amount (but it may be less than your culture would make you think)
+We all need a certain amount (maybe less than our culture suggests)

-- Money has value – the time and energy you put into it
+- Money has value – the time and energy we put into it

 - Your sense of poverty may be real – but its root may be emotional or spiritual rather than financial